 Professor, Finland Futures Research Centre.

-The foresight network and Government Foresight Group explicitly takes guidance from the PMO (2014) report.
+The foresight network and Government Foresight Group explicitly take guidance from the PMO (2014) report.

 Next to the above, OHRA (2014) also recommended that the objectives of the Government Action Plan should be taken into account by ministries and research institutes in relation to their research plans and performance management systems.